 So, my answer is: everybody!
 Women, men, gender non-binary people…everyone who has a gender, or doesn’t believe in gender, you are all encouraged and welcome to be a part of the conversation in this book.
 [Laughs]

 Yeah!
-And I read another interview that you did about the book where you do talk about that change you had in terms of realizing you wanted to express the frustration in a different way, which is huge, but I do think a lot of women don’t want to have to do the work, not have to hand-hold, because it seems like a lot of this stuff should be obvious in 2019.
+And I read another interview that you did about the book where you talk about realizing you wanted to express the frustration in a different way, which is huge.
+But I do think a lot of women don’t want to have to do the work, not have to hand-hold, because it seems like a lot of this stuff should be obvious in 2019.
 So clearly this is a good book for those people, but do you have any abridged tips for anyone who is feeling combative to the idea of a maybe gentler discourse?
 How can people shift that mentality?

 Yeah, absolutely.
 I think that’s obviously a very valid concern, and basically, my response is: I wrote the book so you don’t have to.
 I did four years of research and talked to men so you don’t have to do that labor anymore.
 You just give them the book, or have them Venmo you for the book, but I think encouraging men, offering men this book…it’s kind of a guidebook, a map for a lot of men to start exploring these questions.
 The entire point of the book is not to make women’s lives worse; the entire point of the book is to make women’s lives better.